-"The safest bet is the 'does what it says on the can' approach to business naming," stresses Thorp.
-"Whatever style of name you choose, it should differentiate you from competitors," he continues.
+"The safest bet is the 'does what it says on the tin' approach to business naming," says Thorp.
+"Whatever style of name you choose, it should differentiate you from competitors," he adds.
 "Naming your company A1 Cars may get you a listing at the top of the phone book, but customers will struggle to remember if you were AA Cabs or A Star Drivers next time they want to book a taxi."

 Pitfalls to avoid

-When thinking of names, steer clear of those which are a mouthful when you answer the phone, that would look awkward on stationery, or are tricky to type as a web address.
+When thinking of names, steer clear of those that are a mouthful when you answer the phone, that would look awkward on stationery, or are tricky to type in as a web address.
 Avoid anything that could restrict your business development.